 Zappanation (whose title mashes together Zappa’s name with the title of Varèse’s most well-known composition, “Ionisation”) was commissioned by Italy’s Sant’anna Jazz Festival and premiered in 2016.
 Ironically, Noonan had never been a Zappa acolyte, despite parallels between the two iconoclastic and self-sufficient composers.

-“I never really checked out Frank Zappa,” the drummer admits, “but especially when I play in Germany and England, people always tell me that I’m just like Zappa.
+“I never really checked out Frank Zappa extensively until I was commissioned Zappanation,” the drummer admits, “but especially when I play in Germany and England, people always tell me that I’m just like Zappa.
 The connection I feel to him is really in the fact that he did everything on his own.
 He was really a workaholic.”

 Knott Tones, meanwhile, is an outgrowth of “Don Knotts,” a Noonan composition originally recorded on Drumavox.
 A self-described “member of the Three’s Company generation,” Noonan composed the piece based on a 12-tone row and dedicated to the late comedian – an unlikely inspiration for such intricate music, but perhaps Noonan recognized the stellar grace and timing essential to any successful physical comedian.

 The five pieces on the album employ polytemporal rhythmic ideas from composer Conlon Nancarrow’s “Studies for Player Piano,” a key source of inspiration for Noonan.
 “Nancarrow is one of one of my favorite American composers,” Noonan says.
 “I spent a lot of time studying his output of music for player piano.”